NOTICE OF PRIVACY PRACTICES

 Live Life Now Health Group, P.A. d/b/a Live Life Now Medical Group, Live Life Now Health Group of NJ, P.C., and Live Life Now Health Group of California, P.C. (collectively, “Live Life Now Medical Group”) is required by law to maintain the privacy of your health information in accordance with federal and state law.
 In particular, we protect the privacy and security of your substance use disorder patient records in accordance with 42 U.S.C. § 290dd–2 and 42 C.F.R.
 Part 2, the Confidentiality of Substance Use Disorder Patient Records (“Part 2”), in addition to HIPAA and applicable state law.
-We are not a “Covered Entity” as that term is defined in HIPAA but we have elected to voluntarily and substantially comply with the standards set forth in HIPAA.
 This Notice of Privacy Practices (“Notice”) outlines our legal duties and privacy practices with respect to health information.
 We are required by law to provide you with a copy of this Notice and to notify you following a breach of your unsecured health information.

 We will abide by the terms of the Notice.
 We reserve the right to make changes to this Notice as permitted by law.
 We reserve the right to make the new Notice provisions effective for all health information we currently maintain, as well as any health information we receive in the future.
 If we make material or important changes to our privacy practices, we will promptly revise our Notice.
 Each version of the Notice will have an effective date listed on the first page.
 If we change this Notice, you can access the revised Notice on our website (https://joinmonument.com/notice-of-privacy-practices/).